 ALN-HBV is the parent molecule siRNA targeting the X gene of HBV.
-The development was discontinued following the observation of dose-dependent, asymptomatic, and transient ALT elevations in phase I studies in healthy volunteers to further the development of VIR-2218.
+The development was discontinued following the observation of dose-dependent, asymptomatic, and transient ALT level elevations in phase 1 studies in healthy volunteers to further the development of VIR-2218.
 VIR-2218 is an ESC+ version of ALN-HBV designed to reduce binding of off-target host RNAs,25 thereby potentially improving the hepatic safety relative to ALN-HBV.

 The potential to improve hepatic safety was first demonstrated preclinically.
-In an in vitro study in HepG2.2.15 cells, RNA sequencing analysis demonstrated fewer differentially expressed genes and a lower magnitude of gene dysregulation in cells treated with VIR-2218 compared with those treated with ALN-HBV, supporting reduced off-target effects with ESC+ siRNA.25 More notably, in chimeric mice with humanized liver, VIR-2218 showed a markedly reduced propensity to cause hALT1 elevations relative to ALN-HBV at equivalent dose levels.
+In an in vitro study in HepG2.2.15 cells, RNA-seq analysis demonstrated fewer differentially expressed genes and a lower magnitude of gene dysregulation in cells treated with VIR-2218 compared with those treated with ALN-HBV, supporting reduced off-target effects with ESC+ siRNA.25 More notably, in chimeric mice with humanized liver, VIR-2218 showed a markedly reduced propensity to cause hALT1 level elevations relative to ALN-HBV at equivalent dose levels.

 These findings are supported by clinical studies in healthy volunteers and participants with cHBV infection.
-Single doses of ALN-HBV in healthy volunteers were associated with dosedependent ALT elevations, including ALT elevations up to 8.6x ULN with the highest dose of 3 mg/kg.
-At similar doses, VIR-2218 was not associated with any ALT elevations.
-Additionally, VIR-2218 was evaluated at up to a dose of 900 mg in healthy volunteers, or approximately 5-fold the highest dose evaluated with ALN-HBV.
-At 900 mg, mild ALT elevations were observed but did not exceed 3.0x ULN.
-All ALT elevations were asymptomatic with no other evidence of impaired hepatic function.
-Lastly, in participants with cHBV infection, ALT level elevations were infrequent, did not exceed 2.3x ULN, and did not correlate with dose level.
+Single doses of ALN-HBV in healthy volunteers were associated with dosedependent ALT level elevations, including ALT elevations up to $8.6 \times ULN$ with the highest dose of 3 mg/kg.
+At similar doses, VIR-2218 was not associated with any ALT level elevations.
+Additionally, VIR-2218 was evaluated up to a dose of 900 mg in healthy volunteers, or approximately 5-fold the highest dose evaluated with ALN-HBV.
+At 900 mg, mild ALT elevations were observed but did not exceed $3.0 \times ULN$.
+All ALT level elevations were asymptomatic with no other evidence of impaired hepatic function.
+Lastly, in participants with cHBV infection, ALT level elevations were infrequent, did not exceed $2.3 \times ULN$, and did not correlate with dose level.
 Collectively, the preclinical to clinical translation supports the potential of ESC+ technology to improve the hepatic safety profile of siRNAs.